atzori/atzori.github.io/projects/rankProperties/index.md

 ---
 layout: page
-title: DBPedia property ranking
+title: DBpedia Property Ranking
 ---

-DBPedia property ranking
+DBpedia Property Ranking
 ========================

-Experimental MLR comparison
+Experimental MLR Comparison
 ---------------------------

 We are in the process of publishing experiments on different machine learning-to-rank models.
 They will be available in this page soon.

-Computing ranking online (tool)
+Computing Ranking Online (tool)
 -------------------------------

 The tool to compute property ranking on the fly will be available soon.